 Four typical methods for window framing:

-All installation methods shown below include windows with integral mounting flanges, and all use taped foam sheathing as the water resistive barrier.
+These following installation methods are covered in ABTG's Educational Program.
+These methods include windows with integral mounting flanges and all use taped foam sheathing as the water resistive barrier.